It helps prevent seizures in people with absence seizures, partial seizures, and generalized seizures.

 He discovered that it prevents seizures induced by pentylenetetrazole in laboratory rats.

-It was approved as an antiepileptic drug in 1967 in France and has become the most commonly prescribed antiepileptic drug in the world.
-Valproic acid has also been used for the prophylaxis of migraine and bipolar disorder.
+It was approved as an antiepileptic drug in 1967 in France and has become the most commonly prescribed antiepileptic drug globally.
+Valproic acid has also been used to prevent migraine and bipolar disorder.

 List of adverse effects of valproic acid and semisodium Valproate.